 Most washing machines have removable dispenser trays.
 If yours does take it out and soak the tray in vinegar and bicarbonate of soda.
 You can do this while the washing machine is running those cycles.
 This means can you wipe the trays clean easily.
 If your washing machine doesn’t have removable trays, you can add a vinegar and bicarbonate of soda solution to the drawer.
 Let it soak in then use a toothbrush and a microfibre cloth to give it a good scrub.

 That’s all you need to know about cleaning your washing machine.
 Cleaning a washing machine is nice and simple and doesn’t require too much elbow grease at all.
-For more information about cleaning and our cleaning services explore the Cleaning Express website further.
+For more information about cleaning such as “what is domestic cleaning” and our cleaning services explore the Cleaning Express website further.
 For professional cleaning services, give Cleaning Express a call today or send us a message via website or Facebook.